L3MON4D3/copy-untracked-tarballs/README.md

 # Motivation
-The goal of `copy-non-store-tarball` is to aid in finding and preserving non-nixpkgs dependencies a flake or some other nix derivation depends on.
+The goal of `copy-untracked-tarballs` is to aid in finding and preserving non-nixpkgs dependencies a flake or some other nix derivation depends on.
-These dependencies are especially crucial because they are usually exempt from being cached or preserved on `cache.nixos.org` and `tarballs.nixos.org`, so once their source disappears, they have to be added manually, or the derivation that depends on them can not be built.
+These dependencies are especially crucial because they are usually exempt from being preserved on `cache.nixos.org` and `tarballs.nixos.org`, so once their source disappears, they have to be added manually, or the derivation that depends on them can not be built.
-My personal usecase for this are nightly builds of `zig`, which can be downloaded from the official server using [this zig overlay](https://github.com/mitchellh/zig-overlay), but since the official server removes non-release builds older than a few weeks, this quickly leads to (naively) unbuildable derivations.
+My personal usecase for this are nightly builds of `zig`, which can be downloaded from the official server using [this flake](https://github.com/mitchellh/zig-overlay), but since the official server removes non-release builds older than a few weeks, this quickly leads to (naively) unbuildable derivations.

 # Functionality
-`copy-non-store-tarball` requires a nix derivation and a rclone-compatible destination as inputs.
+`copy-untracked-tarballs` requires a nix derivation and a rclone-compatible destination as inputs.
 The derivations' dependencies are searched for fixed output derivations (the results of eg. a `fetchurl`), and those are filtered to those FODs that are not cached on `cache.nixos.org` or `tarballs.nixos.org`